elem-app/spaceport/docs/CLI.md

 # Spaceport CLI

 Spaceport CLI is a command line interface for the Spaceport framework.
-It features a set of commands for managing workspaces and projects, and for generating and testing executable specifications.
+It features a set of commands for managing workspaces and projects, and for generating and testing testable specifications.

 ## Workspace commands